Who knew? Types of massage

 Benefits of pregnancy massage

 Relaxation massage is a holistic massage which uses a variety of strokes and flowing movements with different pressures to work all over the body to create a state of deep relaxation.
-The massage will improve circulation of blood & oxygen around tissues, promote healthy skin, reduce feelings of stress and anxiety, stimulate the release of endorphins and promote tissue healing, inducing calmness & relaxation.
+The massage will improve circulation of blood and oxygen around tissues, promote healthy skin, reduce feelings of stress and anxiety, stimulate the release of endorphins and promote tissue healing, inducing calmness and relaxation.
 This type of massage can also be referred to as Swedish massage.

 Remedial massage/Therapeutic Massage

 This type of massage is used after injury and operations.
 After assessing a client's requirements, whether that be during rehabilitation after an injury or operation which may include scar work procedures, or whether it be a chronic condition, a range of massage strokes and advanced soft tissue techniques are used.
 In the long term the main aim is to deal effectively with the variety of musculoskeletal problems arising post trauma returning the client to pre injury/operation condition or better.
 In the short term help with recovery reducing the symptoms a client is experiencing, relieving aching muscles and any pain.
-Regular remedial massage can also help enhance the immune system, allow mental relaxation through physical relaxation of the soft tissues and realign scar tissue after injury allowing muscles to work freely and reducing potential for weak spots in the muscle.
+Regular remedial massage can also help enhance the immune system, allow mental and physical relaxation of the mind and body and realign scar tissue after injury allowing muscles to work freely and reducing potential for weak spots in the muscle.

 Temporal Mandibular Joint (TMJ) Massage